rajivpaliath/test_app_7/README.md

-Ruby on Rails iinitial commit for github integration test
+Ruby on Rails initial commit for github integration test